 There is no such thing as a free lunch.

-Many people will have warning bells going off in their head when they hear the word ‘free’.
-That’s completely fair, because FREE does not always equal good.
+Many people will have warning bells going off in their heads when they hear the word ‘free’.
+That’s completely fair because FREE does not always equal good.

 Despite their popularity, free divorce consultations can come with a few risks.
 Theoretically, you could gain more value out of a free consultation than a paid one.
 However, you should be aware of the risks of opting for a free divorce consultation as opposed to a paid one.